 - Red onions: Red onions add a great color to the salad and an important part of the recipe.
 They are also milder than yellow or white and can be eaten raw.

 - Green peppers: The green bell peppers add a slight bitterness to the salad.
 You can use red, yellow or orange of you prefer.
+Get my tips for how to cut bell peppers.

 - Feta cheese: A Greek cheese made from sheep’s milk, feta cheese has a wonderfully crumbly texture with a salty taste to it – a crucial part of any Greek salad.
 Go for blocks of feta cheese instead of crumbled to keep it more authentic.